nikprov/Recipe-hub-app/recipe_hub_backend/readme_backend.md

 # Recipe Hub Backend

-Welcome to the Recipe Hub backend documentation.
+Welcome to the Recipe hub app backend documentation.
 This Django REST Framework application provides a robust API for managing recipes, user interactions, and authentication.
 The backend is designed with security, scalability, and performance in mind.

 ## System Architecture